The Justice Department is investigating whether Columbia University hid students sought by the US

 The Associated Press left messages seeking comment from the university about Blanche's accusations Friday.

-In a note to the school community following the searches Thursday night, interim university president Katrina Armstrong said the school was “committed to upholding the law.”
+In a note to the school community following the searches Thursday night, interim university president Katrina Armstrong said Columbia was “committed to upholding the law.”
 She described herself as “heartbroken” that federal agents had been on campus searching student rooms.

 “I understand the immense stress our community is under,” Armstrong wrote.
 “Despite the unprecedented challenges, Columbia University will remain a place where the pursuit of knowledge is cherished and fiercely protected, where the rule of law and due process is respected and never taken for granted, and where all members of our community are valued and able to thrive.”